womanonrails/womanonrails.com/_i18n/en/_posts/2019-03-25-operator-precedence-ruby.md

 ## Summary

-- Be aware of operator precedence in Ruby.
+- Be aware of operators precedence in Ruby.
-- If you are not sure about precedence put the right bracket or even better check in documentation.
+- If you are not sure about precedence, put the right brackets or even better check in the documentation.
 Do tests also ;]
-- Sometimes even I know precedences in Ruby I like to live brackets, it is more readable for my.
+- Sometimes, even I know precedences in Ruby, I like to leave brackets.
+It is more readable for me.
 Like here: `method('a' && 'b')`.
-I know that this notation `method 'a' && 'b'` is correct and do exactly what I want but I like to be more specitic here .
-So, this is more "Tell don't ask" approch.
+I know that this notation `method 'a' && 'b'` is correct and do exactly, what I want, but I like to be more specific here.
+This is more **"Tell don't ask"** approach.

 That's it.
-If you have any other precednece examples which were not metion here, feel free to share them in the comments.
+If you have any other precedence examples, which were not mentioned here, feel free to share them in the comments.
 Thank you for reading and see you next time!